eimhinr/eimhinr.github.io/index.md

 I love to Cycle & Run -> Follow me on [Strava](https://www.strava.com/athletes/eimhin_rafferty)
 Most of my time is spend being a dad though!

-> [!TIP]
+![tip]
-> Eimhin is a difficult irish name, it is prounced like 'Kevin' if you ignore the K
+ Eimhin is a difficult irish name, it is prounced like 'Kevin' if you ignore the K

 ## Contact